Brian-S-Poon/Artemis/README.md

 ## Features
 - Updates the graphical user interface once per minute to show fluctuations in the top 20 crypto assets.
+- Implements green and yellow highlighting to improve visual cue perception.

 ## Inspiration
 This application was inspired by an interest to track changes in cryptocurrencies in order to analyze data and evaluate personal financial investments.